Shivani-20/machine_pay/README.md

 ![](IMAGES/output1.png)

-### When I click on this button, a dialog where we have to choose the dates and fill in the cost/day
+### When I click on this button, a dialog opens where we have to choose the dates and fill in the cost/day

 ![](IMAGES/output2.png)